 Suitable from: birth | Max weight: 16kg (tested to 24kg) | Weight: not stated | Positions: 2 | Mirror: no | Sleep hood: Yes

-The Connecta doesn’t do much, but it isn’t supposed to: it eschews the million-buckle approach of some other baby carriers in favour of a simple, straightforward and snuggly carrier that enables baby to sit wide-legged in the “froggy” position.
-Although only recommended for babies up to 16kg the Connecta has been safety tested to 24kg, and there’s an integrated sleeping hood to shut out the outside world when baby drifts off.
-There are two positions: front, facing your chest, or rear, facing your back.
-One of the appealing things about the Connecta is the sheer range of fabric choices it offers, ranging from solar-protective weaves to Harris Tweed, although many choices have limited availability and some increase the price considerably.
+The Connecta doesn’t do much, but then it isn’t supposed to.
+It eschews the million-buckle approach of some other baby carriers in favour of a simple, straightforward and snuggly carrier that enables baby to sit wide-legged in the “froggy” position, and although only recommended for babies up to 16kg the Connecta has been safety tested to 24kg.

 9. LittleLife Ranger Child Carrier

 One of the lightest backpack carriers around is great outdoors

 Suitable from: 6 months | Max weight: 20kg | Weight: 1.7kg | Positions: 1 | Mirror: no | Sleep hood: no